 As it relates to astringency (a common issue in some hazy IPAs), the highest oil fraction was the humulene epoxide beer.
 The results aren’t entirely surprising, considering that humulene epoxide is part of the spicy sesquiterpenoid fraction of hops.

 An email exchange with Christina Dietz, an author on the paper in discussion (also part of her Ph.D. project), helped give some further insight into their sensory results of the Magnum hop oil.
 For example, regarding the greener hydrocarbons masking fruitier flavors, Dietz shared that this may be true for some extracts (of specific hop varieties) but others, these fruitier compounds can be in concentrations too low to be noticed, rather than being masked.
 This suggests that the hop variety used can make a difference as the fruitier the pellet, the likely fruitier the oil.
 But indeed, their results did find that “other compounds inducing “green” flavors (musty, earthy, woody, grassy) were found to be involved in harsh, bitter notes and astringency.”
-Dietz is continuing to study this very issue and hopes to have another paper published soon.

 However, Dietz explained that just because some of their results pointed to certain oil classes being more bitter and having certain mouthfeel implications, this should not necessarily be seen as a full-scale bad thing.
 The “harsh bitterness and mouthfeel characters would certainly fit with other beer styles.”